pucheng-tan/WordFlow-wiki/Final-Product-Report/User-Documentation/Usage-Instructions.md

 ![change_privilege_7](uploads/de1c34ad61477a03d6e47853840e2a3d/change_privilege_7.png)

-## TODO: Sending an Invitation Email Again
+## Sending an Invitation Email Again
 An invitation email is automatically sent when a super-admin adds a user to a school, however maybe the recipient did not receive it or accidentally deleted it.
 In that case, follow the steps below to send a new one.

 1. If you are not already viewing a user, follow steps 1-2 of "Changing a user's privilege".